kovesp/CDL2/CDL2v1/CDL2/CDL2 Lab.md

 (using the the `setting sequence option` in the commands below).
 When using the latter, the setting is changed for the duration of the command, in the former case it is changed globally.
 Any setting may be specified for commands, tough of course not all are relevant for all commands.
-For boolean settings the leading + or - determines whether the setting is on or off.

 For other settings the setting is followed by the value of the setting, for example `print -print-depth 3`.

 ### Focus Change Commands